oskario/scala-excercises/README.md

 1 1 2 3 5 8 13 21 34 ...
 ```

-Write a function that will calculate the sum of the first n elements.
+Write a function that will calculate the sum of first n elements.

 ```
 def fibonacciSum(n: Int): Int